 - Rocks are nature’s hammer – I know I said to pack a hammer but it’s not really necessary.
 A big rock works just as well.
 Just watch your angles; I’ve bent a lot of tent pegs this way.

 - Sack your stuff – This could be considered a camping packing hack or just common sense but invest in stuff sacks and dry bags.
-They keep your camping packing organisation under control.
+They’re essential packing items for managing the organisation of your camping backpack.

 - Doritos are excellent kindling – Seriously, just try it.
 It’s a multipurpose snack.

 Sometimes planning out your camping food can be a bit of a bore or, in the case of eggs, just a pain in the butt.
-I have a solution for that egg dilemma:
+Whatever kind of camp kitchen you have, there should be a recipe here you can manage.
+Oh, and I have a solution for that egg dilemma:

 - The egg bottle – A solution to the fragility of eggs!
 Before you even leave on your camping trip, pre-break and whisk your eggs and pour them into a bottle for use later.
 Bonus points if you mark the level of egg liquid after each egg.